awgh/ratnet/README.md

 Ratnet provides input and output channels for your application to send and receive binary messages in clear text, making it very easy to interact with.

+## What's a Connection Policy?

+You caught me, I made that term up.
+In ratnet, *Transports* are responsible for physically making and receiving connections and that's it.  *Nodes* are basically message queues with some key management and special knowledge about when to encrypt things (and the *Cryptosystem* is the method they would use to do that.
+But none of those things actually starts a connection and moves the data around.
+That is the responsibility of the *Connection Policy*.
+Think of it as a script that controls a Node and any number of different Transports.

+We provide two very simple connection policies:

+1. Server - This just opens up a port and listens on it.
+2. Polling - After a delay, this will connect to every Peer and exchange messages.

+In real-world usage, you're very likely to want to implement your own version of Polling (via the [Policy](https://github.com/awgh/ratnet/blob/master/api/policy.go) interface), so you can tune retry logic and so on.
+We will be doing a lot more development and experimentation with new policies in the future.

 # Examples

+## Fully Working Demo App

+(Hushcom)[https://github.com/awgh/hushcom] is a fully working demo app that implements IRC-like chat functionality with a client and a server.

+The [hushcom client application](https://github.com/awgh/hushcom/blob/master/hushcom/main.go) is a good reference for how to set up a client using the Poll connection policy.

+The [hushcomd server application](https://github.com/awgh/hushcom/blob/master/hushcom/main.go) is a good reference for how to set up a server using the Server connection policy.

 ## Making a Node